pmoreno-rodriguez/grav-theme-quark-a11y/README.md

     - name: 'my-mobile-logo.png'
 ```

-Alternatively, you can you use the drag-n-drop "Custom Logo" field in the Quark theme options.
+Alternatively, you can you use the drag-n-drop "Custom Logo" field in the Quark-A11y theme options.

 ## Page Overrides